adjust/ios_sdk/doc/english/web_views.md

 - `var adgroup` the ad group grouping level of the current install.
 - `var creative` the creative grouping level of the current install.
 - `var clickLabel` the click label of the current install.
+- `var adid` the unique device identifier provided by attribution.

+If any value is unavailable, it will not be part of the of the attribution object.

 ### <a id="event-session-callbacks">Event and session callbacks

-You can register a listener to be notified when events or sessions are tracked.
-There are four listeners: one for tracking successful events, one for tracking failed events, one for tracking successful sessions and one for tracking failed sessions.
+You can register a callback to be notified when events or sessions are tracked.
+There are four callbacks: one for tracking successful events, one for tracking failed events, one for tracking successful sessions and one for tracking failed sessions.